Skip to main content

 Verdict: Worth a First Visit, But Know What You're Walking Into

 The Monkey Shoulder listening bar sits inside the Percival store in Soho — a whisky-branded experience space tucked within a fashion retail environment.
 If you've been once and are weighing a return, the honest answer is: not much changes here visit to visit, which makes it a solid spot when you want something reliably low-key rather than a destination you'll plan a night around.
-For a first-timer, that's actually useful to know upfront: this is a concept bar, not a standalone venue, and your enjoyment depends heavily on whether that format suits your evening.
+For a first-timer, that's actually useful to know upfront: this is a concept bar, not a standalone venue, your enjoyment depends heavily on whether that format suits your evening.

 The Space

-The listening bar format — a concept borrowed from Japan's kissa bars, where curated music is the point, not background noise , gives the space a quieter, more considered feel than most Soho options.
+The listening bar format — a concept borrowed from Japan's kissa bars, where curated music is the point, not background noise, gives the space a quieter, more considered feel than most Soho options.
 Seating is compact by design, which creates intimacy but limits group capacity.
 If you're coming with four or more people, this is not your leading call: the format rewards pairs or small groups of three, where you can actually hear each other and engage with the music without competing for space.
 Larger groups will find the room constraining and the concept harder to enjoy collectively.
-For a two-person visit, the spatial setup works well , it's one of the calmer rooms you'll find in the Soho area on a weekend evening.
+For a two-person visit, the spatial setup works well, it's one of the calmer rooms you'll find in the Soho area on a weekend evening.

 Booking and Timing

 Getting in is not difficult.
-This is not a venue requiring weeks of advance planning, and walk-ins are a realistic option depending on the time of day.
+This is not a venue requiring weeks of advance planning, walk-ins are a realistic option depending on the time of day.
 That said, if you're visiting with a specific group size in mind, checking ahead is sensible given the limited seating.
-Current seasonal timing matters here: Soho evenings get busier through summer, and a venue this size fills faster than you'd expect.
-The practical advice for a first visit is to arrive early and treat it as a pre-dinner stop rather than a full-evening anchor , it works better in that role than as a standalone night out.
+Current seasonal timing matters here: Soho evenings get busier through summer, a venue this size fills faster than you'd expect.
+The practical advice for a first visit is to arrive early and treat it as a pre-dinner stop rather than a full-evening anchor, it works better in that role than as a standalone night out.

 Group Suitability

 To be direct: this bar is not built for groups.
-The listening bar concept prioritises atmosphere over throughput, and the Percival store setting means floor space is shared with retail.
+The listening bar concept prioritises atmosphere over throughput, the Percival store setting means floor space is shared with retail.
 For a group of four or more, Nightjar in Old Street gives you a proper seated experience with a full cocktail programme and enough room to feel like a group booking rather than an afterthought.
 Callooh Callay in Shoreditch is another option that handles groups more comfortably while keeping a creative bar identity.
 For pairs or solo visitors who want a quiet whisky-led evening with music as the backdrop, the Monkey Shoulder bar earns its place on the shortlist.

 What to Expect on a First Visit

 Walk in expecting a whisky-forward drinks list built around the Monkey Shoulder range.
-The listening bar format means the music is curated and played at a level that makes conversation possible , this is not a DJ bar.
+The listening bar format means the music is curated and played at a level that makes conversation possible, this is not a DJ bar.
 The retail context of the Percival store will be immediately apparent; you're in a fashion space that has carved out a bar concept within it.
 Some visitors find that hybrid format interesting; others find it distracting.
 If you want a purer bar experience, 69 Colebrooke Row or Happiness Forgets offer more dedicated environments.
 For whisky specifically, the Monkey Shoulder bar gives you a focused lens that most cocktail bars in the area don't replicate.

 Pearl Picks Nearby

 If this bar doesn't fit your evening's needs, here's where to look instead.
 For London bars with stronger group credentials, see our full London bars guide.
 If you're building a wider evening, our full London restaurants guide covers pre- and post-drink dining options across the city.
-For something beyond London entirely, Bar Shrimp in Manchester is worth knowing about, and Bar Leather Apron in Honolulu sets the standard for serious whisky bar experiences internationally.
+For something beyond London entirely, Bar Shrimp in Manchester is worth knowing about, Bar Leather Apron in Honolulu sets the standard for serious whisky bar experiences internationally.
 Closer to home, A Bar with Shapes For a Name and Amaro are both London options worth a look if you want a more conventional bar setup.
 Academy is another London bar that handles the group format with more flexibility.
 Also worth considering: The Snug in Binfield if you're open to leaving the city.
 Broader London planning resources: London hotels guide, London wineries guide, and London experiences guide.

 Compare Monkey Shoulder listening bar